 The earlier you state expectations and the standard with a team member the clearer everyone will be on deliverables.
 Without clearly stated expectations you end up surprising and frustrating team members when you hold them accountable to outcomes they were unaware of.

 2. Don’t Micromanage

 Micromanagement discourages production and results instead of encouraging it.
 Team members tend to resist and rebel against leaders who micromanage them, no matter what kind of “example” they are setting in the workplace.

 3. Follow Through

 Do what you say you’re going to do.
 Reward team members who perform well and correct those who don’t.
 Follow through and hold team members accountable to the standard.

 Not everyone on your team wants to be coached, even though you may feel they need coaching.
-So spend time coaching team members who are coachable.
+One of the least-known leadership secrets is to spend time coaching team members who are coachable.
 Don’t waste your time investing precious time into people who can’t or won’t take coaching.

 This article on leadership secrets originally appeared here.